rescribe/carolineminuscule-groundtruth/README.md

 The ground truth contained in this repository should be considered Public Domain, or licensed under Apache License 2.0, whichever suits your needs better.

-Each manuscript directory contains a `metadata.txt` which describes its provenence and the licensing of the images.
+The `metadata.txt` files in each manuscript directory describes its provenance and the licensing of the images.
 We have only used manuscript images which are freely redistributable and reusable.